Sublinearity of the number of semi-infinite branches for geometric random trees: Sketch of the proofs

-This result has been proved in Lemma 6 of \cite{HN97} for the Euclidean FPP Tree and in Theorem 1 Part $(3)$ of \cite{C3} for the Directed LPP Tree.
-It has also been proved in Proposition 5 of \cite{BCT} for the Radial Spanning Tree.
-In these three cases, a clever application of Fubini's theorem allows to get that, for a.e. $\theta$ (in the sense of the Lebesgue measure), there a.s. is no semi-infinite branch (or geodesic) with direction $\theta$.
-Thus, by isotropy, we extend the result from a.e. $\theta$ to any $\theta$.
-Let us remark that isotropy does not hold in the case of the Directed LPP Tree.
-So, to overcome this obstacle and to prove Proposition \ref{prop:directiondeterm}, we need to use the link between the LPP model and the TASEP.
-This is done in \cite{C3}.
+This result has been proved in Lemma 6 of \cite{HN97} for the Euclidean FPP Tree and in Proposition 5 of \cite{BCT} for the Radial Spanning Tree.
+In both cases, a clever application of Fubini's theorem allows to get that, for a.e. $\theta$ (w.r.t. the Lebesgue measure), there a.s. is no semi-infinite path with direction $\theta$.
+Thus, by isotropy, the result can be extended to any $\theta$.
 Actually, the same proof works for the RPT.
-For this reason, we do not give any detail.\\
+For this reason, we do not give any detail.

+Proposition \ref{prop:directiondeterm} is given in Theorem 2.1 (iii) of \cite{GeRaSe} for Directed LPP Tree.
+Their proof, completely different from the previous argument, uses cocycles to overcome the lack of isotropy.\\

 It remains to prove